No, Microsoft don't have any Fable news today

 Sorry for any confusion!
 We don't have any big game news tomorrow, or any info about @WeArePlayground's upcoming Fable game.— Xbox Game Studios Publishing (@XboxPublishing) October 18, 2021

 Did someone on their social media team just get carried away with Xbox references?
 Weird.
 I suppose it did seem odd, considering that's their account for publishing games made by external partner studios.
 But it was so specific!
-So what news were they teasing?
-Just that the account has returned to life.

-Thanks for the warm welcome back, everyone!— Xbox Game Studios Publishing (@XboxPublishing) June 18, 2021
+Oh well.Update: Whoops, tweet confusion, don't worry.